wp-plugins/formidable/readme.txt

 * PRO: Fix frm-stats shortcode to allow field keys when using the value option
 * PRO: Fix for custom displays getting used if they are in the trash
 * PRO: Fix for the bulk delete option showing for users without permission to delete in the bulk actions dropdown on the admin entry listing page
+* PRO: Fix the delete link in entry edit links shortcode to prevent it from going to a blank form when using the page_id param

 = 1.06.08 =
 * Changed class names on action links on the form listing table to prevent conflicts with themes and other plugins